 - Regular study habits at home and regularity in submitting home-work

-- Life skills – perspective building through circle time, celebrations and other non-purposive engagements
+- Life skills – perspective building through, conversation, circle time, celebrations and other non-purposive engagement.

-- Co-curricular activities - yoga, theatre, thinking process lab, delicious revolution, art and craft, weaving, carpentry and pottery.
+- Co-curricular activities - yoga, theatre, art and craft, weaving and pottery.

 - Talent development - Bharanatyam, contemporary dance, carnatic music, tabla, hindustani music.

 - Sports & Games - Physical activities which are essential for good health forms an integral part of the curriculum.
 Children are encouraged to play regularly to improve their ‘personal best’, and develop basic skills in all the games which are played at school.
 There are three trained physical education teachers for guiding the children.
 Annual sports day is organized in which all the members of the five houses participate to give their personal best.

 - Music, Art & Craft, Theatre - children take part in Music (singing), Dance, Theatre and Arts and craft activities.
 Other activities include Public Speaking, Debate, Quizzes, Clay modelling.

 - Library Programme - to ignite a passion for books in children, to introduce them to rich vibrant world of books and to convert them from a passive reader into an active thinking reader through discussions, book readings and book reviews.